 The course package comprises four courses:

 These courses provide a basis for you to develop the four core language skills of speaking, listening, reading, and writing.
-You will learn how to integrate into a foreign university classroom that brings together students and teachers with a variety of cultural backgrounds.
+You will meet students and teachers with a variety of cultural backgrounds.
 Interculturalism is, therefore, a key component of your study experience.

-You will gain confidence through group work and individual work that will help you improve your English language skills in a variety of contexts, although primarily one that is academic.
+Through group work and individual work you will improve your English language skills in a variety of contexts, although primarily one that is academic.
 The friendly and personable environment that characterises the courses is key to the success of the student group, as demonstrated by former students.

 Your successful completion of this course package will result in eligibility equivalent to English 6 (B2 in the Common European Framework of Reference) for further studies.